MandicReally/Elegoo_Neptune_4_Max_Plus_Firmware/README.md

 <h3>Mainboard:</h3>

-- Ensure the Neptune 4 Max is properly powered & won't accidentally shut off.
+- Ensure the Neptune 4 Max/Plus is properly powered & won't accidentally shut off.
 - Extract ZIP file contents to your computer.
 - Insert the USB stick from the machine into your computer.
 - Copy the contents of the firmware version folder onto the root directory of your USB Stick.